floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 title: "Zig and Emulators"
 ---

-> NOTE: I made several attempts for this blog post and it always ended up
-> getting too big and rambly.
-As a result I'm omitting all background info
-> about how the emulators actually work and will focus on Zig language
-> features instead.
-A lot of this stuff either already exists in older blog posts, or
-> should exists in other blog posts not yet written :)

 Some quick Zig feedback in the context of a new 8-bit emulator project I started a little while ago: